mapswipe/python-mapswipe-workers/docs/source/installation.md

   },
 ```

 #### Imagery

 MapSwipe uses satellite imagery provided by Tile Map Services (TMS).
 If you are not familiar with the basic concept have a look at [Bing's documentation](https://docs.microsoft.com/en-us/bingmaps/articles/bing-maps-tile-system).
 Make sure to get api keys for the services you would like to use in your app.
 For each satellite imagery provider add an `api_key` and `url`.
-You need to provide information on Imagery in your `configuration.json`.:

 ```json
 "imagery": {